BarbaraJoebstl/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

 A: If two cells in a group contain an identical pair of candidates and only those two candidates, then no other cells in that group could be those values.
 These 2 candidates can be excluded from other cells in the group.
+So we those identical pairs as a constraint propagation.
+  1. Find all identical pairs in boxes belonging to one rowunit, columnunit or squareunit
+  2. Find all boxes in a rowunit, columnunit or squareunit that are holding on of the numbers of the identified naked twins and delete this value from those boxes
+  3. The whole Sudoku can be solved using the ```eliminate()``` and the ```naked_twins()``` function repeatedly until the Sudoku is solved.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The constraint here are the two diagonals arrays.
+So we need to add them to the unitlist, so that the algorithm also takes care of the diagonals as units.
+  1. Find the boxes for the diagonals
+  2. Add them to the unitlist.

 ### Install